chrisrama/chrisrama/README.md

 📖 About Me
 I am a hardworking and passionate individual with a deep interest in solving problems and creating impactful solutions.
 Currently, I am a sophomore at Principia College, pursuing dual degrees in Computer Science and Economics, with a minor in Mathematics.
 My academic focus lies at the intersection of technology and finance, where I aim to leverage data-driven insights to drive innovation and efficiency.

 I am an active member of the Principia Investment Club, where I analyze technology companies and private equity investments under the guidance of Leander Linsler.
 I am also involved in the Principia Solar Car project, collaborating with the engineering department to enhance my practical skills in technology and teamwork.
 My ultimate goal is to establish a technology company that bridges my interests in computer science, economics, and innovation.
 I am always eager to learn, collaborate, and contribute to projects that make a difference.

 🎓 Education

-Principia College, Elsah, ILBachelor of Science in Computer Science & Bachelor of Arts in Economics, Minor in MathematicsExpected Graduation: May 2028Relevant Coursework: Data Structures, Business Analytics, Microeconomics, CalculusCurrent GPA: 3.9
+Principia College, Elsah, IL
+Bachelor of Science in Computer Science & Bachelor of Arts in Economics, Minor in Mathematics Expected Graduation: May 2028
+Relevant Coursework: Data Structures, Business Analytics, Microeconomics, CalculusCurrent GPA: 3.9

-Cape Academy of Maths, Science and Technology, Cape Town, South AfricaHigh School Diploma, December 2022Class Valedictorian
+Cape Academy of Maths, Science and Technology, Cape Town, South Africa High School Diploma,
+December 2022
+Class Valedictorian